simplified-coding/.github/CODE_OF_CONDUCT.md

 response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-The Simplified Coding Team is have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+The Simplified Coding Team has the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.